Ultralight Packing Tips

 - Macbook Pro: Many days are spent in coffee shops grinding away, especially when I’m traveling indefinitely.
-I have the 13″ Macbook Pro.
-A good balance between portability and processing power.
+I have the 14″ Macbook Pro M1 Max.
+I went with a more powerful MacBook this time around to give a little help with editing photos and videos.
+If you don’t do any of that, an iPad or MacBook Air would suffice.
 Plus, I’m way too deep into the Apple ecosystem at this point to opt for anything else.
-Once this craps out on me, I’d probably consider one of the newer iPads.

 - Lightning Charger: Nothing fancy here.
 Bring a one or two just in case.

 - Noise Cancelling Headphones: Ah yes, the great headphone debate.
 To be entirely honest, I’m not the biggest audiophile in the world.
 Don’t get me wrong, I love music and listen to it pretty much constantly when I’m traveling.
 But can I distinguish between technical differences between the Bose 700 and the Sony WH1000XM3?
 Sadly, no I cannot.
 There are a ton of reviews out there to help you guide your choice, but I do enjoy the Sony headphones and would definitely recommend them.

-- Travel Adapter: It’s pretty bulky, but a necessary evil.
+- Travel Adapter: I like this one because it’s pretty slim, but one with built-in USB chargers is nice too.
+It’s pretty bulky, but a necessary evil.

 - Kindle Paperwhite: “A mind needs a book like a sword needs a whetstone.” – Tyrion Lannister

-- Anker Portable Charger: Can charge your phone about 7 times, depending on the battery size.
+- Portable Charger: This one from Anker can charge your phone about 7 times, depending on the battery size.
 When I first got this my girlfriend thought it was wayyyyy too big and unnecessary.
 On our following trip to Serbia, I’m pretty sure she used it more than I did.
 It is a little large, but it’s been a life saver when a reliable power outlet hasn’t been available.